 Why was Esau willing to give up his birthright?

-Isaac, as a father, though old, tries to make sure he gives his blessing to the right people.
+As a father, though old, Isaac tries to ensure he gives his blessing to the right people.
 The first time he asks him: Who are you?
-Then again he asks him how he found the game so quickly.
+Then again, he asks him how he found the game so quickly.
 Isaac tries to convince himself that he has the right man in front of him and gropes him.
-And again he asks him if he is Esau and again he lies.
-Isaac tells him to kiss him and he smells the clothes and blesses him.
-The father of the two different twins had several opportunities to realize he was deceived but God did not open his mind by allowing it because it was His work.
+And again, he asks him if he is Esau, and again he lies.
+Isaac tells him to kiss him, and he smells the clothes and blesses him.
+The father of the two different twins had several opportunities to realize he was deceived, but God did not open his mind by allowing it because it was His work.
 It was meant to be.

 Key Verse related to their story